clawpack/doc/doc/pyclaw/output.rst

 ===========  ================
 Verbosity     Message Level
 -----------  ----------------
-0             Critical - There are no logging messages in PyClaw that correspond
+0             Critical - This effectively silences the logger, since there are
-              to this level effectively silencing the loggers.
+              no logging messages in PyClaw that correspond to this level.
 May be useful in an IPython notebook for instance if you want the plots to appear immediately below your code.
 1             Error - These are logged by the IO system to indicate that
               something has gone wrong with either reading or writing a file.
 2             Warning - There are no warning level logger messages.